 2-Month Milestone #1: Baby Should Lift Head During Tummy Time

 What You Shouldn’t Stress About: Babies at this age aren’t supposed to be rolling over or playing with toys in a specific and focused manner.
 Also, babies might naturally be fussy during tummy time.
 It’s not the most fun a baby can have.
 So don’t panic if your baby “hates” tummy time.
 At some point, they will acclimate to it.

 2-Month Milestone #2: Baby Starts Developing a Personality

 With that personality comes a focus on the parent.
 You will likely see a lot of cute responses when you interact with your baby.
 On the other hand, when things get too monotonous, your kid may fuss out of boredom.

-Non-Milestone Moments In Baby’s Second Month
+Non-Milestone Moments in Baby’s Second Month

-That’s why it’s important to stay calm if a baby hasn’t flashed a gummy smile by 2-months old.
+That’s why it’s important to stay calm if a baby hasn’t flashed a gummy grin by 2 months.
 It will show up eventually.
 And because babies are sensitive to their parent’s emotions, a stressed-out parent may not have a super-smiley kid.